SandyLuXY/11711-hw/README.md

 ## Group Member:
 ### Tinglong Zhu (tinglonz), Haozhe Zhang (haozhez2), Xinyu Lu (xinyulu2)

+## Teamwork:
+Haozhe, Tinglong and Xinyu contributed equally to the assignment.
+For the collecting raw data part, Tinglong wrote the crawler to download PDFs from the ACL website, and Haozhe wrote the script to extract sentences line-by-line and tokenize the data.
+For the data annotation part, Haozhe annotated 5 articles, Tinglong annotated 1 article and Xinyu annotated 6 articles.
+For the model training part, Tinglong developed the bert-base-NER+LC, bert-base-NER+TDNN, SciBERT+LC and SciBERT+TDNN models, and he also tried using CNN layers.
+Xinyu developed the bert-base-NER+LC and bert-base-uncased+LC models.
+Tinglong organized the code and wrote the instructions of how to run the code.
+For the report, Haozhe wrote the data collection and comparative analysis parts, Tinglong wrote the model details part, and Xinyu wrote the data collection and experiments part.

 ## Environment Setup
 ```bash
 pip install spacy PyPDF2